pipelinelabo/datalaiq-wiki/flows/nodes/json.md

 ## Example

 This example uses both the JSON Encode and JSON Decode nodes.
-It hits a Gravwell endpoint, decoding the JSON in the response.
+It hits a DatalaiQ endpoint, decoding the JSON in the response.
 It then extracts some specific fields from the decoded response, encodes those fields back as JSON, and sends them to a different HTTP endpoint.

 ![](json-example.png)

-First, the [HTTP](http) node does a GET request on `http://localhost/api/stats/sysDesc`, querying the local Gravwell system for information about the system.
+First, the [HTTP](http) node does a GET request on `http://localhost/api/stats/sysDesc`, querying the local DatalaiQ system for information about the system.
 The response comes back as a JSON-encoded string, so we feed that into the JSON Decode node, which is configured to decode the variable `response` and put the result into the payload under the name `decoded`.

 Next, we use the [JavaScript](javascript) node to pick out the CPU model and CPU MHz fields from the decoded structure and put them into a different object within the payload.
 Refer back to the screenshot above; note how the payload coming out of the JavaScript node has a `decoded` field, with lots of information about the webserver, and a `webserverInfo` field, containing only the two items we picked out in the JS code.
 The JavaScript code used was: